The Impact of a Coalition: Assessing the Likelihood of Voter Influence in Large Elections: Applications: Semi-Random Coalitional Influence

-Theorem~\ref{thm:PMV-instability-applications} leads to the following corollary on IC, where $\Pi = \{\piuni\}$ and $\psi = 0$. \begin{coro}[{\bf Likelihood of Coalitional Influence w.r.t.~IC}{}] Let $r$ be an integer positional scoring rule, STV, ranked pairs, Schulze, maximin, or Copeland with lexicographic tie-breaking for fixed $m\ge 3$.
+Theorem~\ref{thm:PMV-instability-applications} leads to the following corollary about IC, which is the$(\{\piuni\},0)$-semi-random model as mentioned in Example~\ref{ex:model-special-cases}. \begin{coro}[{\bf Likelihood of Coalitional Influence w.r.t.~IC}{}] Let $r$ be an integer positional scoring rule, STV, ranked pairs, Schulze, maximin, or Copeland with lexicographic tie-breaking for fixed $m\ge 3$.
 For any $X\in \{\cm,\mov\}$, there exists $N>0$ such that for any $n>N$ and any $B\ge 1$,